-So, want a more secure WP website 30 minutes from now?
-Read on ...
+So, if you want a more secure WordPress website 30 minutes from now, read on …

-Information is only “potential” power.
+Information is only potentially useful.
 It must be put to use.

-I don’t in any way want to trivialise the whole complex topic of website security but you really can drastically improve your own site security just by following this step-by-step guide.*
+I don’t in any way want to trivialise the whole complex topic of website security.
+But you can improve your own site security by following this step-by-step guide.

-Do I really need to spell this one out?
+Do I need to spell this one out?

-Before you ever do anything to your website back up your site files and your database.
-If anything goes wrong you can simply restore instead of pulling your hair out.
+Before you ever do anything to secure your WordPress website, back up your site files and database.
+If anything goes wrong you can just restore instead of pulling your hair out.

-Most hosting providers will have a feature allowing you to backup and/or download your WordPress website files and database.
-Unfortunately you cannot rely on these and hosting providers will deny all responsibility when it comes to providing backups for you.
+Most hosting providers will have a feature to backup and/or download your website.
+Unfortunately, you cannot rely on these.
+Most people don’t realise that hosting providers are NOT responsible for backing up your site.

-OR just use a plugin like the free version of Updraft Plus:
+The easiest way to take charge of your own WordPress backups is to use a reputable plugin like the free version of Updraft Plus.

 - Install the plugin as you would any other.
 (If you don’t know how to install a plugin then see this article from WPBeginner.)

-- Once the plugin is activated, select menu Settings, UpdraftPlus Backups
+- Once the plugin is activated, in your WordPress dashboard select menu Settings > UpdraftPlus Backups

 - Select the schedule for your backups.

-Files refers to the actual files of your WordPress installation.
-These files contain all the code needed to run your website and includes your theme and plugins.
+Files backup schedule refers to the actual files of your WordPress installation.
+These files contain all the code needed to run your website and includes your themes and plugins.

-Database refers to the underlying database being used for this installation and is where all your site’s posts, pages, users etc. are stored.
+Database backup schedule refers to the underlying database this installation of WordPress is using.
+It is where the site stores all its posts, pages, users etc..

 - Select where you want to save the backups.

-As you can see there is a wide choice here, from Dropbox, Google Drive or an FTP server to something as simple as having it emailed to you; this latter should only be used if your site isn’t very big.
-Note that some of these options, like UpdraftPlus vault, will require payment.
+There is a wide choice of where to save your backup, from Dropbox, Google Drive or an FTP server.
+You can even opt to have it emailed to you.
+Use this latter only if your site isn’t very big.
+(Note that some of these options, like UpdraftPlus vault, require payment.)

 - Scroll to the foot of the page and click Save Changes.

-(Note that our service here at WPStrands includes various backup schedules as well as automatic WordPress updates, security scans and much more.
-Take a look at our offerings and costs here.)
+(Did you know that as part of looking after your website, our service here at WPStrands includes backups as well as WordPress updates, security scans and much more.
+Take a look at our plans here.)

-The next step is to make sure your WordPress installation has all the latest software updates.
-This helps to plug any security problems found since the last release and makes sure your site has all the latest and greatest features.
+The next step is to make sure your WordPress installation has all the latest updates.
+This helps to plug any security problems found since the last release.
+It also makes sure your site has all the latest and greatest features.